ClonyPDF home

 Why This Rule Exists

-The plain white background requirement is not an aesthetic preference — it is an operational requirement driven by facial recognition technology.
+The plain light background requirement is not an aesthetic preference — it is an operational requirement driven by facial recognition technology.
 Biometric passport systems at border control identify individuals by comparing the facial image encoded in the passport chip against a live camera image.
 For this comparison to be accurate, the algorithm needs to reliably detect the boundary of the face.

 The ICAO Standard for Background Color